A duality relation between non-spherical mirror optical cavities and its application to gravitational-wave detectors: Introduction

 \section{Introduction}

-Laser Interferometer Gravitational-wave Observatory (LIGO)~\cite{LIGO} and other long baseline detectors, are formed by high-Finesse Fabry-Perot arms in order to increase the circulating optical power and to enhance sensitivities~\cite{LIGO1} by suppressing shot noise.
-LIGO interferomerometers, as well as the baseline design for {\it advanced-LIGO} detectors (whose funding is scheduled to begin in FY 2008)~\cite{LIGO2}, all use spherical mirrors.
-Non-spherical mirrors have been alternatively studied and are considered for use in gravitational-wave interferometers, for the suppression of thermal noise they offer.
+Laser Interferometer Gravitational-wave Observatory (LIGO)~\cite{LIGO} and other long baseline detectors, are formed by high-Finesse Fabry-Perot arms in order to increase the circulating optical power and to enhance sensitivities by suppressing shot noise.
+LIGO interferometers, as well as the baseline design for Advanced-LIGO detectors ~\cite{LIGO2}, all use spherical mirrors and fundamental Gaussian mode.
+Mirrors thermal noise is expected to be the dominant source of noise in the most sensitive frequency band of second-generation, ground-based gravitational-wave detectors.
+Different shapes of beam have been proposed for reducing this noise, such as rather flat {\it mesa}-like~\cite{Willems} mode called Mesa beams~\cite{OT1,mbi,osv,EA,Tarallo}, conical modes~\cite{BKC} and high order Laguerre–Gauss modes~\cite{LG1,LG2}.
+In particular, the former two approaches and more general optimized beam profiles~\cite{Pierro}, require the use of non-spherical mirrors in the Fabry-Perot optical cavities.
+The research on Mesa beams and non-spherical mirrors supporting them was very active in the past few years and led to the discovery of the duality relation as described in the following.

-In particular, as shown by O'Shaughnessy, Thorne and Agresti~\cite{OT1,osv,mbi,mbis,tnA}, the thermal fluctuations of mirror surfaces are better averaged over by a flat beam, such a {\it mesa}-like~\cite{Willems} mode.
-The corresponding optical design has shown a strong tilt instability~\cite{SandV} and Thorne has proposed a different version of the {\it mesa beam}, that is supported by nearly {\it concentric} and opportunely shaped mirrors; this new version provides the same intensity profile at the cavity mirrors (and thus the same thermal noise), but imply a weaker tilt instability (even weaker than cavities with nearly concentric spherical mirrors analyzed by Sigg and Sidles~\cite{sigg,sidles}) --- as calculated by Savov and Vyatchanin~\cite{SandV} .
-A general method to design a family of optical cavities has been devised by Bondarescu and Thorne~\cite{BT}, from nearly flat resonators to nearly concentric ones.
+O'Shaughnessy, Thorne and Agresti~\cite{osv,mbi,tnA}, calculated that the thermal fluctuations of mirror surfaces are better averaged over by Mesa beams with respect to Gaussian ones.
+The corresponding optical design has shown a strong tilt instability~\cite{SandV} and Thorne has proposed a different version of the Mesa beam, that is supported by nearly {\it concentric} and opportunely shaped mirrors; this new version provides the same intensity profile at the cavity mirrors (and thus the same thermal noise), but imply a weaker tilt instability (even weaker than cavities with nearly concentric spherical mirrors analyzed by Sigg and Sidles~\cite{sigg,sidles}) --- as calculated by Savov and Vyatchanin~\cite{SandV}.
+A general method to design a family of optical cavities from nearly flat to nearly concentric ones, has been devised by Bondarescu and Thorne~\cite{BT} and the resulting fundamental mode, called hyperboloidal beam, was later studied in more details as an alternative to Mesa beams~\cite{Galdi1,Lundgren}.